Optimize Your CRE Strategy with 1031 Exchange

 CONSTRUCTION: In Bend, there is one speculative industrial project underway at the corner of SE Wilson Avenue and SE 9th Street.
 This is the Midway project consisting of three buildings, one of which will be occupied by Blackstrap.
 The remaining two flex buildings total 27,789 SF and will be delivered in spring 2025.

 SALES: There were no notable sale transactions during the quarter.
 The increasing cost of financing has made it difficult for investors and owner/users to make new purchases pencil.

 Written by partner and broker Pat Kesgard, CCIM

-RENTS: Average asking lease rates in the Redmond industrial market are between $0.85 and $1.10/SF/Mo.
-NNN* depending on the condition of the space.
-Asking rates for new projects under construction will probably be between $0.95 and $1.25/SF/Mo.
+RENTS: The Redmond industrial market continues to be very strong with a slight increase at the top of the market.
+Average asking rates in the Redmond industrial market are between $0.85 and $1.25/SF/Mo.
+NNN depending on the condition of the space.
+Asking rates for new projects under construction will be between $0.95 and $1.25/SF/Mo.
 NNN.

 Positive Absorption = Space Leased | Negative Absorption = Space Vacated

 Compass Points is Central Oregon’s premier commercial real estate newsletter.
 Compass Commercial Real Estate Services offers comprehensive surveys of office, retail and industrial properties in Bend and Redmond, Oregon.
 The report provides a detailed look at quarterly vacancy and absorption data in these markets along with leasing and sales activity, rental rates, construction projects and more.

 To view the complete report with vacancy and absorption graphs, notable transactions and imagery, sign up to receive our quarterly publication at https://www.compasscommercial.com/POINTS or call (541) 383-2444.